-Generative Artificial Intelligence (GenAI) is a branch of computing that trains algorithms on existing datasets to produce outputs (text, data, audiovisual files) designed to mimic human-like products.
-GenAI systems encode information present in its training data and generate probable responses based on specific user inputs.
+Generative Artificial Intelligence (GenAI) is the branch of artificial intelligence systems that are capable of producing human-like responses to specified user input, usually in the form of text prompts.
+GenAl systems encode information present in its training data and generate probable responses based on specific user inputs.

 GenAl brings both opportunity and risk when used in research.
 Improved efficiencies and productivity are clear advantages to using these models, for example in solving data-driven problems faster or perceived enhanced readability of research outputs.
-Important risks when using GenAl in research are potential breaches in research integrity including matters related to confidentiality, intellectual property and authorship.
-As GenAl can be used as a research tool, the researcher must also take responsibility for their use of GenAl and maintain human oversight of GenAl derived outputs.
+One key risk when using GenAl in research is the potential for breaches in research integrity including matters related to confidentiality, intellectual property and authorship.

 The University expects that all researchers uphold the highest standards of research integrity by abiding to the principles of responsible research as outlined in the Australian Code for the Responsible Conduct of Research (Code) and the University's Research Integrity Policy.
-If using GenAl in research, it is the researcher's responsibility to ensure the principles in the Code and the University's policy are adhered to; non-compliance may result in a breach of research integrity.
-There may be disciplinary differences regarding the use of GenAl in research and researchers should make themselves aware of these.
+When using GenAI in research it is the researcher's responsibility to ensure the principles in the Code and the University's policy are adhered to; non-compliance may result in a breach of research integrity.

-PRINCIPLES: RESPONSIBLE RESEARCH CONDUCT

-CONSIDERATIONS WHEN GEN AI IS USED

-HONESTY, RIGOUR AND ACCOUNTABILITY in the development, undertaking and reporting of research
+CONSIDERATIONS WHEN GEN AI IS USED PRINCIPLES OF RESPONSIBLE RESEARCH CONDUCT HONESTY, RIGOUR AND ACCOUNTABILITY its role, influence and extent of application should be duly in the development, undertaking and reporting of noted; researchers must accept responsibility and research accountability, taking ownership for content generated